 First the organisation needs a way of gathering and storing ideas which is easy for team members to in-put new ideas into.
 This database will later need to be easy to search and easy to evaluate ideas too.
 Most organisations start with a spreadsheet and soon upgrade to an online ideas management tool.

 How do you get the ideas out of the store?

-We believe business innovation is the responsibility of the whole organisation, so we provide cross-organisation support, from team training workshops to unlock new ways of thinking to the expertise to help companies identify strategic challenges and the management of innovation to solve it.
-You can find out more about our services here.
+We believe business innovation is the responsibility of the whole organisation.
+So, we provide cross-organisation support, from team training workshops to unlock new ways of thinking to the expertise to help companies identify strategic challenges and the management of innovation to solve it.